Nick Moore (Canadian football)

-Nicholas A. Moore (born June 25, 1986) is a former professional Canadian football wide receiver who played for seven years in the Canadian Football League (CFL) with the BC Lions and Winnipeg Blue Bombers.
+Nicholas A. Moore (born June 25, 1986) is an American former professional football wide receiver who played seven seasons in the Canadian Football League (CFL) with the BC Lions and Winnipeg Blue Bombers.
 He was originally signed by the Minnesota Vikings as an undrafted free agent in 2009.
 He played college football at Toledo.

-Moore has also been a member of the New England Patriots, St. Louis Rams, and Florida Tuskers.
+Moore was also a member of the New England Patriots, St. Louis Rams, and Florida Tuskers.
 He is the brother of former NFL wide receiver Lance Moore.

 Early years

 Moore attended Westerville South High School in Westerville, Ohio, where he played football as a wide receiver, as well as basketball and track and field.
 In football, he had 55 receptions and 12 touchdowns as a senior and was named team MVP.
 He was selected to play in the Big 33 Football Classic (Ohio vs. Pennsylvania) and was a second-team all-district pick.
 He was an honorable mention all-district selection as a junior.